iam-dev/ERC23/README.md

 ## Unit testing scenario's Basic23Token

 ### Basic23Token #1 should return the correct totalSupply after construction
-* [X] totalSupply = 100
+* [X] totalSupply should be equal to INITAL_SUPPLY (100 tokens)
+* [X] Owner (MAIN_ACCOUNT) should owned all the tokens and this should be equal to INITAL_SUPPLY (100 tokens)

 **Console Output:**
 ```
-Contract: Basic23Token

 Basic23Token #1.
 BEGIN==========================================================
-What is the totalSupply of the created Token?
-The totalSupply of the created Token should equal to 100
+The totalSupply of the created Token should equal to INITAL_SUPPLY = 100
 What is the balance of MAIN_ACCOUNT?
-The balance of the MAIN_ACCOUNT  should be 100
+The balance of the MAIN_ACCOUNT  should be equal to INITAL_SUPPLY = 100
-    ✓ Basic23Token #1 should return the correct totalSupply after construction (139ms)
+    ✓ Basic23Token #1 should return the correct totalSupply after construction (63ms)

 ```

 ### Basic23Token #2 should return correct balances after transfer